tiramisulabs/seyfert/README.md

 ### Most importantly, biscuit is:

-- A wrapper to interface the Discord api
+- A wrapper to interface the Discord API
-- A bleeding edge API to contact Discord
+- A bleeding edge library

 Biscuit is primarily inspired by Discord.js and Discordeno but it does not include a cache layer by default, we believe that you should not make software that does things it is not supposed to do.